.configchanged, and I wanted to be sure that new kernel's

 %s version %s (buildd@terranova) (gcc version 4.2.3 (Ubuntu 4.2.3-2ubuntu7)) %s

-So, we got all we want :) Let's concatenate all this stuff to one line:
+So, we have got what we want :) Let's concatenate all this stuff to one line:

 /usr/src/linux/scripts/extract-ikconfigworks like described here, but it needs some modifications to make it do the thing we want... and I like to reinvent the bicycles :)